KeithBremer/CYF-DB-Module/db/week-2/lesson.md

 - Try and understand each of the queries above in your `psql` prompt
 - Which customers occupied room 111 and what are their details?
-- List the customer name, room details (type and rate), nights stay and departure dates for all UK customers.
+- List the customer name, room details (room number, type and rate), nights stay and departure dates for all UK customers.
 - List name, phone and email along with all reservations and invoices for customer Mary Saveley.

 ---